Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Introduction

-The proposed methodology concerns problems for which a deterministic optimization model is available and nevertheless cannot be used in certain applications due to both computational limits and imperfect knowledge of the exact problem instances.
-Our approach is based on supervised learning and consists of four main steps: First, problem instances under perfect information (input) are sampled from the space relevant to the application at hand and solved using an existing deterministic optimization model and a solver.
-Second, solutions are synthesized according to the chosen solution description (output).
-Third, a ML approximator is trained based on the generated input-output data.
-Fourth, this approximator is used to generate predictions for the solutions of actual problem instances. \citep[Note that in this case we use the ML vocabulary and the ML approximator acts as a heuristic and not an approximation algorithm which is the topic of, e.g.,][]{Vazi03}.
+The idea underlying the proposed methodology is simple and attractive: predict the expected TDOS, conditionally on first stage variables, using supervised ML, where the training data consists of a large number of deterministic operational problems that have been solved independently and offline.
+First, operational problem instances under perfect information (the input) are sampled from the space relevant to the application at hand and solved using an existing deterministic optimization model and a discrete optimization solver.
+Second, the detailed operational solutions are synthesized according to the chosen TDOS (the output).
+Third, an ML approximator is trained based on the generated input-output data while accounting for imperfect information regarding certain features of the input.
+Fourth, this approximator is used to generate predictions of the expected TDOS based on information available at tactical standpoint.
 These predictions are expected to be delivered with high speed, high accuracy, as well as low marginal cost in terms of data, memory and computing requirements.
-Given the relatively high fixed cost associated with data generation and training of the ML approximator, the latter is important to achieve the goal of a low average cost for applications where the predictions must be used with a high frequency.

-The idea behind the methodology is simple: We predict a description of the solution to a discrete stochastic optimization problem using supervised learning where the training data consists of a large number of deterministic problems that have been solved independently (and offline).
-Nevertheless, some important challenges arise.
-First, the structure of the output is tied to the chosen solution description and can be of fixed or variable size.
-Second, inputs and outputs may be related by a number of constraints that must be satisfied by the predictions.
-Third, uncertainty regarding a possibly missing subset of the inputs needs to be addressed through appropriate sampling, subselection and aggregation methods.
-The design and training of the ML algorithm depend on how these challenges are addressed.
+Some important challenges arise in this undertaking.
+First, the structure of the output is tied to the chosen TDOS and can be of fixed or variable size.
+Second, inputs and outputs defined in the chosen solution description may be related by a number of explicit constraints that must also be satisfied by the predictions.
+Third, missing information regarding a subset of the inputs needs to be addressed through appropriate sampling, subselection and aggregation methods.
+The designs of the ML models and algorithms depend on how these challenges are met.